 Stainless Steel Staple

 The staple works on any size waterline 2” or smaller.
-We recommend bringing a brass nipple out of the base housing before converting to a an adapter for whatever kind of waterline you have.
+We recommend bringing a brass nipple out of the base housing before converting to an adapter.
 With the extra nipple you have two sturdy contact points for the staple to touch.
 These contact points work like an extra set of hands holding that connection in place underground.
 If you accidentally screw your hydrant too tight it may take a little effort to unscrew years later when it fails.
 We want to make sure that you don’t twist off the connection below the surface, as you would then need to dig it up to repair it.

 Green Cap and Collar